mviereck/x11docker/README.md

 ## Setup for option --xorg
  - Option `--xorg` runs from console without additional setup.
- - To run a second core Xorg server from within an already running X session, you have to edit or create file `/etc/X11/Xwrapper.config` and replace line:
+ - To run a second core Xorg server from within an already running X session, you have two possibilities:
+   - Run x11docker as root, or
+   - Edit or create file `/etc/X11/Xwrapper.config` and replace line:
 ```
 allowed_users=console
 ```